 2) Disney fatigue is a real thing

 Like I said earlier, 6 years of Disney parks (including 2 as APers) is a hell of a lot of Disney by the time you cut your 11th birthday cake.
 The wife and I both found Disney later in life, so we thought it would be the greatest thing ever to get her into Disney early and just see things through her eyes; we didn’t know we were cultivating burnout in the poor munchkin.
 This doesn’t even factor in the hours spent looking through old vacation photos and videos and then on YouTube watching The Dis and other Disney related channels to get the latest news and walkthroughs (90% Dis, 10% all others).
 'All Disney all the time' can wear out a young growing mind.
-She still loves rides and theme parks and family outings, so in 2017 we're planning to....
+She still loves rides and theme parks and family outings, so on our next trip, we're planning to....

 3) Switch it up